tt-thoma/tt-thoma/README.md

 Activity
 --------
-I'm not always active, but at the moment I'm working on projects on Scratch, on Python and on Arduino
+I'm not always active, but at the moment I'm working on projects on Scratch, on Python and on Arduino.
+Currently learning C#

 Coding
 ------